Skip to main content

 }

 With both servers connected, the AI sees tools from Figma (read designs, extract variables) and from Unblock (insert blocks, create styles).
 You don't need to tell it which tools to use — it figures that out.
-But you do need to tell it where to look and what to build:

 The AI calls Figma's get_design_context to read the design, then uses unblock/get-instructions to learn Unblock's conventions, and builds the section with unblock/insert-blocks and unblock/create-styles.